What IT Candidates May Be Missing About “Culture Fit”

 A colleague who read my recent post on behavioral interview questions posed this very question.
-I had cited findings that identified “poor culture fit” as the cause of approximately 90% of all hiring failures.
-I had also mentioned techniques used by employers to measure culture fit, leading one reader to comment:
+I cited findings that identified “poor culture fit” as the cause of approximately 90% of all hiring failures.
+I also mentioned techniques used by employers to measure culture fit, leading one reader to comment:

 “…What exactly is meant by culture fit?
 What is the real meaning behind that statement?
 Is a person too old, too aggressive, too passive, doesn’t seem like a team player etc….and how can an interviewer come to that conclusion?”

 It’s a great question and one that reflects a very real concern among both IT candidates and employers.

 While the term is often used as a catchall and euphemism for excluding certain kinds of candidates, it shouldn’t discredit the whole concept entirely.

 One valuable perspective appeared last year in the Harvard Business Review.
 And no, it wasn’t written by some lofty academic.
 The author is Katie Bouton, the president of a national search firm, and someone with over 20 years experience in the field.